Step Back in Time

 "Step Back in Time" is a song by Australian singer Kylie Minogue from her third studio album, Rhythm of Love (1990).
-It was released as the album's second single on 22 October 1990, and distributed by PWL and Mushroom as a CD single, cassette tape and 12-inch and 7-inch singles.
-The track was written, arranged, and produced by Mike Stock, Matt Aitken, Pete Waterman, who are collectively known as Stock Aitken and Waterman, and was recorded in London, United Kingdom.
-Musically, it is a disco song that lyrically pays tribute to 1970s' culture.
+It was released as the album's second single on 22 October 1990 and distributed by PWL and Mushroom in several formats, including a CD single, cassette tape, and 7-inch and 12-inch vinyl releases.
+Written, arranged, and produced by Mike Stock, Matt Aitken, and Pete Waterman—collectively known as Stock Aitken and Waterman—the track was recorded in London, United Kingdom.
+Musically, it is a disco song that lyrically pays tribute to 1970s culture.

 "Step Back in Time" received positive reviews from music critics.
-Some had selected the single as one of Minogue's best work, and many complimented the backing track and production.
-Commercially, the single experienced success in regions such as Australia, United Kingdom, Spain, Finland, and Ireland, whilst peaking inside the top 40 in countries like France, New Zealand, and Switzerland.
+Several critics selected it as one of Minogue's finest songs, praising its production and backing track.
+The single achieved commercial success in markets including Australia, the United Kingdom, Spain, Finland, and Ireland, while also peaking within the top 40 in France, New Zealand, and Switzerland.

-The accompanying music video was directed by visual artist Nick Egan, which paid homage to the 1970s culture and figures.
-The song has been performed on seven of Minogue's concert tours, the most recent being her Summer 2019 tour.
-Since its release, "Step Back in Time" has been used in several media including an appearance in the 2013 British comic science fiction film The World's End.
+The accompanying music video, directed by visual artist Nick Egan, also pays homage to 1970s aesthetics and figures.
+Minogue has performed the song on seven of her concert tours, most recently during her Summer 2019 tour.
+Since its release, "Step Back in Time" has also appeared in various media, including the 2013 British comic science fiction film The World's End.